 A “retirement” quest is to take photographs of all the “native” British butterflies – so this Bingo card – with some lines now completed – is a record of these endeavours.
 Posted with the best will, given some of the intricacies of distinguishing skippers, whites…

-So 52 down – 6 to go? – regional variants/new arrivals add complexity (plus the cryptic Wood White, if we ever make a timely visit to Ireland); the last six will get harder and further afield!
+So 57 down – just the one to go? – although regional variants/new arrivals add complexity (plus the cryptic Wood White, if we ever make a timely visit to Ireland…).

 Hesperiidae – skippers